 Dev Anand signs a poster of his famous film 'CID'.
 The poster was auctioned at the launch party of the book Bollywood: Popular Indian Cinema at a Bandra hotel.
 Pic/mid-day archives

-Remembered as Bollywood's evergreen hero, Dev Anand died of cardiac arrest in London.
+Remembered as Bollywood's evergreen hero, Dev Anand died of cardiac arrest on December 3, 2011. in London.
 He was 88.

 In picture: The actor's contribution to the film industry was recognised at a function.
 Pic/Pradeep Dhivar

-On Dev Anand's death anniversary, we go back in time to revisit some memorable moments from the legendary actor's personal life and illustrious career...
+On Dev Anand's birth anniversary, we go back in time to revisit some memorable moments from the legendary actor's personal life and illustrious career...